List of least used railway stations of Great Britain

-This article will show a list of the top five least used stations of Great Britain in the year stated.
 A least used station is a station that received the fewest entries/exits (described as a passenger) as defined by Office of Rail and Road (ORR) in a given timeframe.
-These statistics are released by the ORR every November, December or January.
+These statistics are released by the ORR every November, December or January, for the previous financial year.

 Overview

 This table shows the top least used stations of every period covered in this page.
+Data is only available from April 1997 onwards.

 Publicity

 The publicity around these stations is fuelled by the nature of how unusual they are.
-Railway enthusiasts are known to visit them for either being able to say they have been there, or in order to boost the station's statistics up to make it more used.
+Railway enthusiasts are known to visit them either to be able to say they have been there, or in order to boost the stations' usage statistics.
 Geoff Marshall, a YouTuber known for his railway-related content, has a series dedicated to visiting these stations.

 There has also been news coverage on a few of the least used stations, for example Berney Arms had an ITV reporter sent to cover it when it was announced in the 2019/20 period.

+The Office of Rail and Road acknowledge that by highlighting the least used stations, this impacts the statistics in future years.